 Current debates about gender and American film/media, from WW II to the present.
 Diverse critical approaches for interpreting film/media within the broad context of gender studies.
+Crosslisted as WMST 235.

 ENFS 238.
 Special Topics in Film/Media Studies.
 1 Credit.